maverickbear/sparefinance/docs/BILLING_SETUP.md

 3. Copy your **Publishable key** and **Secret key** (test mode)
 4. Add them to your `.env.local` file

-### 2. Create Products and Prices
+### 2. Create Products and Prices with Trial

-For each plan (Basic and Premium), create a product and price in Stripe:
+For each plan (Basic and Premium), create a product and price in Stripe with a 30-day trial:

 1. Go to **Products** in Stripe Dashboard
 2. Create a product for "Basic Plan"
    - Name: "Basic Plan"
    - Description: "Basic subscription for Spare Finance"
-3. Create prices:
+3. Create prices with 30-day trial:
-   - Monthly: $7.99/month
+   - Monthly: $7.99/month with 30-day trial
-   - Yearly: $79.90/year
+   - Yearly: $79.90/year with 30-day trial
+   - **Important**: When creating prices, enable "Add a trial period" and set it to 30 days
-4. Repeat for "Premium Plan" ($14.99/month, $149.90/year)
+4. Repeat for "Premium Plan" ($14.99/month, $149.90/year) with 30-day trial
 5. Copy the **Price IDs** and **Product IDs**

+**Note**: The trial period is configured at the price level in Stripe.
+When a customer subscribes, they will automatically get 30 days free before being charged.

 ### 3. Update Plan Prices in Database